shareloqs/MPSDynamics/docs/src/user-guide.md

 In order to perform time evolution and have access to the dynamics of the many-body state a Hamiltonian needs to be specified in the form of a Matrix Product Operator (MPO) of as a tree tensor network.
 Either way, this can be done by using a [Build-in Hamiltonian](@ref), [Convert a MPO from ITensor](@ref), or creating a [Tailored MPO](@ref).

+In the context of Open Quantum Systems, custom chain coefficients for the environment can be generated for finite temperature simulations, and/or user provided spectral densities (SDs).

 ### Build-in Hamiltonian

 MPSDynamics provides several topical Hamiltonians directly in the form of MPO or Tree Tensor Networks such as the Ising model [`MPSDynamics.isingmpo`](@ref), the XYZ Hamiltonian [`MPSDynamics.xyzmpo`](@ref), the Spin Boson Model [`MPSDynamics.spinbosonmpo`](@ref), a spin coupled to two bosonic baths `MPSDynamics.twobathspinmpo`, nearest neighbour interactions Hamiltonian `MPSDynamics.nearestneighbourmpo`, the independent boson model `MPSDynamics.ibmmpo`, (non-)uniform tight-binding chain Hamiltonian [`MPSDynamics.tightbindingmpo`](@ref).